South of Prescott 1886

 Gideon heard the thunder of hooves against the hard, dry earth before the five riders came into sight over the ridge, hunched forward over their saddles in full rhythm to the strides of their mounts.
 Gideon slipped the leather hammer-strap free and cleared a Colt from its holster.

-He stood in the cover of the trees watching their approach, the Colt cocked and set at his hip.
-His other hand pulled on the reins holding the head of the mare against his chest to prevent her from spooking as the riders galloped past.
+He stood in the cover of the trees, watching their approach.
+The Colt cocked and set at his hip.
+The other hand pulled on the reins, holding the mares head against his chest to prevent her from spooking as the riders galloped past.

 Six riders reined their horses to a halt a short distance from Gideon.
 He stood his ground beside Hoss, his hand resting on his hip close to his Colt.

 A middle-aged man with a tin badge pinned to his light, gray shirt leaned forward in his saddle.
-His hair, closely cropped, and small round ears hugged the sides of his head.
+His hair, beneath a large, beige, floppy hat, was closely cropped, and small round ears hugged the sides of his head.
 He was a large man, not in height, but weighing nearly two-hundred-and-fifty pounds, and Gideon was surprised at the way he skillfully mastered his spirited stallion.

 “Where’re you headed, Mister?” the sheriff asked, adjusting the reins to the impatient prance of the chestnut stallion.
 He pointed up at the heavens.
 “And why the devil are you walking under the sun?”